University Park, Maryland: September 11 attacks

-The town of University Park suffered greatly on September 11, 2001, not by terrorist attacks on the town itself, but by the loss of five of its residents: The Falkenberg/Whittington family – Charles, Zoe, and Dana Falkenberg and Leslie Whittington, died on September 11 aboard American Airlines Flight 77, which crashed into the Pentagon during a flight from Dulles International Airport to Los Angeles International Airport.
+University Park lost five of its residents in the September 11 attacks: The Falkenberg/Whittington family – Charles, Zoe, and Dana Falkenberg and Leslie Whittington, died on September 11 aboard American Airlines Flight 77, which crashed into the Pentagon during a flight from Dulles International Airport to Los Angeles International Airport.
 They were headed to Australia for a two-month stay.
 Sheila Hein died when Flight 77 crashed into the Pentagon, in which she worked.

 Geography

 University Park is located at 38°58′17″N 76°56′36″W (38.971381, −76.943399).

 According to the United States Census Bureau, the town has a total area of 0.50 sqmi, all land.

-University Park is bordered on the north by the city of College Park, to the south and east by the city of Riverdale Park, to the south and west by the town of Hyattsville, and is bordered in several directions by certain unincorporated parts of Prince George's County, such as Adelphi.
+University Park is bordered on the north by the city of College Park, to the south and east by the city of Riverdale Park, to the south and west by the city of Hyattsville, and is bordered in several directions by certain unincorporated parts of Prince George's County, such as Adelphi.

-The town includes a public park and a portion of Wells Run, a small tributary of the Northeast Branch of the Anacostia River.
+The town includes a large public park and a portion of Wells Run, a small tributary of the Northeast Branch of the Anacostia River.

 Government

 The town was incorporated in 1936 and has expanded several times since then.
 The town has its own town council, police department, and sanitation services.

-The current mayor of University Park is Joel Biermann.
-The Chief of Police is Harvey Baker, appointed by the mayor with approval of the town council.
+The current mayor of University Park is Laurie Morrissey.
+The Chief of Police is David Coleman, appointed by the mayor with approval of the town council.

 University Park is served by several voluntary organizations, including the University Park Civic Association (UPCA), the University Park Women's Club (UPWC), and the Lewisdale-University Park Boys and Girls Club (LUP).